-New regulations, such as the MDR and IVDR, not only provide the industry with opportunities like reorganizing and imroving processes.
+New regulations, such as the MDR and IVDR, not only provide the industry with opportunities like reorganizing and improving processes.
 The industry is confronted with several hurdles as well.
 Companies do not have to solve these on their own.
-Especially online, there is now a multitude of easily accessible and free resources that support companies at least in the first steps towards compliance.
+Especially online, there is now a multitude of easily accessible and free resources that support companies at least in the first steps toward compliance.

 The knowledge on the internet seems endless.
 Even for more complex topics, for example, new regulations such as the MDR and IVDR, numerous offers explain the most frequently asked questions and contexts to the companies concerned free of charge and easily accessible.
 The range of formats is wide.
 Some break down the regulations into pleasant morsels and point out focus topics, others provide instructions on how processes can be restructured.
 Some videos or podcasts teach the basics, networks that point out innovations and offer uncomplicated advice, or service providers who put together consulting packages that precisely address the needs of individual companies.
 We have compiled a few of these (free) resources on the MDR and IVDR for you.